Discrete Diffusion in Large Language and Multimodal Models: A Survey: Inference Techniques

 \subsubsection{Discrete-Time Unmasking}

 \subsubsubsection{Random Unmasking}

 The simplest strategy is to randomly select $s_t$ masked tokens to unmask at step $t$.
 The value of $s_t$ can be fixed across steps or controlled by a scheduling function as discussed in the training techniques, such as cosine scheduling~\cite{you2025llada}.
-Importantly, the inference-time masking schedule does not have to match that used during training.
-In fact, practically, it is often treated as a tunable hyperparameter that can vary across different tasks.

 \subsubsubsection{Metric-Based Unmasking}

 Rather than relying on random selection, metric-based strategies assign a metric value to each token prediction and select tokens to be unmasked based on the metric value.